-With 840 miles of coastline, California knows a thing or two about beach burgers.
+With 1350 kilometres of coastline, California knows a thing or two about beach burgers.
 They are as diverse as the California coast itself, and often come from places that are little more than shacks or stands—certainly not spots you’d describe as brasseries or gastropubs.
 Some offer simple delights, with shredded iceberg and American cheese, while others offer notable veggie, turkey, or even ahi burgers.
 Regardless of style, all classic California beach burgers are best served with the same sides: a fresh breeze off the Pacific and the sound of crashing waves.
-Here are seven favorites, listed from south to north.
+Here are seven favourites, listed from south to north.

 A classic beach neighborhood deserves a classic beach burger.
 And less than 100 steps from the sand (someone actually counted), in San Diego’s Ocean Beach community, Hodad’s has been powering rides along the local breaks since 1969.
 In fact, when Hodad’s was featured on the Food Network’s Diners, Drive-Ins, and Dives, host Guy Fieri declared that it was, “in my opinion, what a local burger joint oughta be.”